phetsims/qa/doc/qa-book.md

 3. Open the testing matrix.
 4. Choose a device and browser combination that hasn’t been tested.
 Add your initials to indicate that you are testing that platform.
 5. Perform the below tests and fill out the testing matrix.
-6. When you find an issue, see if it was in a previously published version (if it exsists).
+6. When you find an issue, see if it was in a previously published version if it exists.
-7. On at least one platform, run a fuzz test on the debug version of the rc to look for assertions.
+7. On at least one platform, run a fuzz test on the debug version of the RC to look for assertions.
+To do this, add the query parameter `?fuzz`.

 #### Full Screen Test